 Further, the Centers for Disease control says that falls—the majority of which occur at home—are the leading cause of injuries or death for those over age 65.
 That’s why it’s so important for seniors and their family caregivers to be vigilant about reducing their risk of falling, particularly at home.

 When do fall precautions become necessary?

 If either you or a loved one has experienced a fall, then there is a greater chance of falling again.
 Whether there is a history of falls or not, it's still important to take precautions to avoid falls and injuries.

-A personalized fall risk assessment by a home health care professional can help pinpoint potential dangers of slips and falls and recommend ways to keep you or your loved one safe.
-They may also suggest assistive or personal care services.
+A personalized fall risk assessment by a home health care professional can help pinpoint potential dangers of slips and falls and recommend ways to keep you or your loved one safe, depending on what needs they determine, they may also suggest in-home or personal care services.

 Reevaluate daily activities when aging in place

 As seniors age, they must become mindful of how they move through their daily activities.
 Even simple movements like getting out of bed or reaching for something on a shelf can have devastating consequences if they're not careful.

 Seniors should remember these tips to prevent falls:

 - Change positions slowly; sit on edge of bed, sofa, or chair for a few minutes before standing

 - Place items used daily, like a phone, TV remote, or medications within easy reach